MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-tutorial.md

 1. Lastly, scroll down to **Action**.
 Our rule sends a Teams message if the condition is met.

 We created an [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] rule.
 The rule is running against the **Package delivery events** eventstream.
-The rule looks for packages that have medicine and checks to see if the temperature has become greater than 50 degrees.
+The rule looks for packages that have medicine and checks to see if the temperature has become greater than 20 degrees Celsius.
 When the temperature becomes greater than 20 degrees Celsius, a Teams message is sent.

 Look at the other rules to learn how they work.